Introduction

 continue-on-error: true

 This workflow runs by default on every push to main, that includes when the previous release PR merges!
-There is an if: clause here in the first job that skips it if the commits matches the commit message that we use in the prepare-release workflow.
-If you change that message, you'll need to update this if: clause as well.
+There is an if:

 The steps here:

-1. Check out the entire history of the repo (so that PrepareRelease can use tags and conventional commits to determine the next version).
-This requires a personal access token with permission to read the contents of the repo.
+can use tags and conventional commits to determine the next version).
+This requires a personal access token with permission to read the contents of the repo. - Configure Git so that we can commit changes (within Knope's

-3. Install Knope
+workflow) - Install Knope

-4. Run the prepare-release workflow described above.
+workflow described above.
 This requires a personal access token with permission to write the pull requests of the repo.

 In the case of this action, we're using the same personal access token for both steps, but you could use different ones if you wanted to.